HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 hdf5_ext
 ^^^^^^^^

 The extension to assume for HDF5 files.
-The rest requests don't assume an extension, so a request such as:
+The REST requests don't assume an extension, so a request such as:

 .. code-block:: http